Course Outline

 Requirements

-• A basic understanding of software and system engineering is required for government professionals.
+• A fundamental understanding of software and system engineering is required for government roles.

-• A good understanding of system development and integration is recommended for government participants.
+• A solid grasp of system development and integration processes is highly recommended.

-• Some exposure to challenges encountered during the construction of complex enterprise solutions is also recommended for government personnel.
+• Experience with challenges encountered in the construction of complex enterprise solutions is beneficial.

 14 Hours